-Andrew Shepherd Group Chief Executive Officer
+Andrew Shepherd Chief Executive Officer

-Andrew joined Brooks Macdonald in 2002 and was appointed CEO in May 2021.
+Andrew joined Brooks Macdonald in 2002 and was appointed CEO in 2021.
 He has held numerous roles across the Group, including Group Deputy CEO since 2015, and most recently CEO of the International business since 2019.

 Andrew has worked in investment management and financial services since 1994.
 Prior to joining Brooks Macdonald, Andrew worked at Shepherd Associates Financial Management, holding the position of investment director.

 Andrew is also a Member of the Board of the Personal Investment Management & Financial Advice Association (PIMFA).

 Andrea Montague

+Chief Executive Officer Designate

-Chief Financial Officer Designate
+& Chief Financial Officer

-Andrea joined Brooks Macdonald in August 2023 as Chief Financial Officer, bringing an impressive track record and experience of operating at Board and Executive level across the UK long-term savings and asset management sector.
+Andrea joined Brooks Macdonald in August 2023 as Chief Financial Officer, bringing an impressive track record and experience of operating at Board and Executive level across the UK longterm savings and asset management sector.

 Most recently, Andrea was Group Chief Risk Officer at Aviva, where she had previously been Group Chief Financial Controller.
 Prior to that, Andrea has held senior leadership roles including Deputy Group CFO at Royal London and Group Chief Internal Auditor at Standard Life plc.

-Her formative years were spent at PricewaterhouseCoopers, where she qualified as a chartered accountant before taking her first industry role with Scottish & Newcastle plc.
+Her formative years were spent at PricewaterhouseCoopers, where she qualified as a chartered accountant.